Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * The system architecture must be resilient and able to withstand the failure of one or more components.
 * System maintenance & updates must be possible without taking the application offline.
 * Backups must be maintained at all times, and they must conform to an established [Recovery Point Objective](https://en.wikipedia.org/wiki/Recovery_point_objective) and [Recovery Time Objective](https://en.wikipedia.org/wiki/Recovery_time_objective).
-* Backups should be stored in a separate Azure zone when possible, to enable quick recovery in the case of a full data center outage
+* Backups should be stored in a separate Azure zone when possible (or utilize Geo-Redundant Storage), to enable quick recovery in the case of a full data center outage
 * Data backups must be regularly tested to verify that they are valid and usable for running the application.
-* Recovery process to a secondary Azure zone must be documented in sufficient detail that any staff with the necessary permissions can perform the process.
+* Recovery process to a secondary Azure zone must be documented in sufficient detail that any staff with the necessary permissions in Azure can perform the process.
 * Backups should have as little impact on production performance as possible.

 ## Data Centers

 MAP will be hosted on Microsoft's Azure platform, in the North Central US region.
 Backups will be performed to the South Central US region when possible.

-## Hosting Platform

-MAP will run entirely on virtual machines, which will be hosted on physical hosts dedicated to MAP.
-No physical hardware will be shared with other systems, with the possible exception of storage.

 ## Azure Products Used